josephsmithberger/XogotDocs/Documentation.docc/Manual/export/exporting_for_macos.md

 > read <doc:compiling_for_macos>.
 >

-macOS apps exported with the official export templates are exported as a single "Universal 2" binary .app bundle, a folder with a specific structure which stores the executable, libraries and all the project files.
+macOS apps exported with the official export templates are exported as a single "Universal 2" binary `.app` bundle, a folder with a specific structure which stores the executable, libraries and all the project files.
 This bundle can be exported as is, packed in a ZIP archive, or packed in a DMG disk image (only supported when exporting from macOS).
 Universal binaries for macOS support both Intel x86_64 and ARM64 (Apple Silicon) architectures.

 > Warning:
-> Due to file system limitations, .app bundles exported from Windows lack the
+> Due to file system limitations, `.app` bundles exported from Windows lack the
-> executable flag and won't run on macOS.
-Projects exported as .zip are not
+> `executable` flag and won't run on macOS.
+Projects exported as `.zip` are not
 > affected by this issue.
-To run .app bundles exported from Windows on macOS,
+To run `.app` bundles exported from Windows on macOS,
-> transfer the .app to a device running macOS or Linux and use the
+> transfer the `.app` to a device running macOS or Linux and use the
-> chmod +x {executable_name} terminal command to add the executable permission.
+> `chmod +x {executable_name}` terminal command to add the `executable` permission.
-> The main executable located in the Contents/MacOS/ subfolder, as well
+> The main executable located in the `Contents/MacOS/` subfolder, as well
-> as optional helper executables in the Contents/Helpers/ subfolder, should have
+> as optional helper executables in the `Contents/Helpers/` subfolder, should have
-> the executable permission for the .app bundle to be valid.
+> the `executable` permission for the `.app` bundle to be valid.
 >

 ## Requirements

 - Download the Godot export templates.
-Use the Godot menu: Editor > Manage Export Templates.
+Use the Godot menu: `Editor > Manage Export Templates`.

-- A valid and unique Bundle identifier should be set in the Application section of the export options.
+- A valid and unique `Bundle identifier` should be set in the `Application` section of the export options.

 > Warning:
 >